OfficeDev/Excel-Custom-Functions/README.md

 1. On the machine where your custom functions add-in project is installed, [install the self-signed certificates](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 2. At a command prompt from within your custom functions project directory, run `npm start` to start a localhost server instance, launch Excel, and sideload the custom functions add-in.
-(For additional information about sideloading Office Add-ins, see <https://aka.ms/sideload-addins>.)
+(For additional information about sideloading Office Add-ins, see [Sideload Office Add-ins for testing](https://aka.ms/sideload-addins).)

 3. After Excel launches, register the custom-functions add-in by completing the following steps: